 Each year pupils put on an art exhibition using techniques such as ceramics, painting, pastel drawings, sculpture, collage and drawing.
-Recent themes have included ‘structure’ and ‘colour’.

-The Art Department arranges visits to the Fitzwilliam Museum and the Anthropology Museum for pupils in Years 5 and 6.
-Artists in residence also visit the School and work with pupils on specific projects.
+The art department arranges visits to the Fitzwilliam Museum and the Anthropology Museum for pupils in Years 5 and 6.
+Artists in residence also visit the school and work with pupils on specific projects.